-- 14. (1) The Commissioner may, if the Commissioner thinks - (a) it is necessary or expedient for ensuring the cybersecurity of a critical information infrastructure or a class of critical information infrastructure; or - (b) it is necessary or expedient for the effective administration of this Order, issue a written direction, either of a general or specific nature, to the owner of a critical information infrastructure or a class of such owners.
+14. (1) The Commissioner may, if the Commissioner thinks -

+(a) it is necessary or expedient for ensuring the cybersecurity of a critical information infrastructure or a class of critical information infrastructure; or issue a written direction, either of a general or specific nature, to the owner of a critical information infrastructure or a class of such owners.